tarwn/lessthandot-hugo/blogs/content/posts/2010-06-08-the-sql-server-backup-foundation-of-any.md

 date: 2010-06-08T08:39:36+00:00
 ID: 811
 excerpt: Welcome to our second class of HA and DR week of SQL University.
-Today we are going to focus on the concept, “Backups are for sissies!”
+Today we are going to focus on the concept, "Backups are for sissies!"
 OK, we're really going to look at backup and restore for Disaster / Recovery (DR) and how being a sissy and always backing up our databases and testing out restores is a proven strategy for DR.   When all else fails and the walls are falling down on the database servers, backups will